eliottprdlx/Signature-Encoders-For-Dynamics-Learning/README.md

 ### Comparing Baselines

-To compare all baselines across all datasets, execute the following script:
+To compare all baselines across all datasets, execute the script:

 ```bash
 ./run_baselines_comparison.sh